Faculty can apply for seed funds to support innovative research and collaborative conferences.

 CCSS Grant Program for Cornell Faculty Members

 The CCSS Grant program supports social science research by PI-eligible Cornell faculty members and conferences that directly benefit Cornell faculty and students.
-For the Fall 2021 round there are three types of grants: CCSS research grants, CCSS-Roper Center grants, and CCSS conference grants.
+For the Fall 2021 round there are four types of grants: CCSS research grants, CCSS super-department grants and School of Public Policy grants, CCSS-Roper Center grants, and CCSS conference grants.
 All PI-eligible Cornell faculty in the social sciences are eligible to apply for these awards.
 Those that are not already an affiliate of the CCSS will be required to affiliate when they apply.